jorgec-code/docker_expressjs_basic/README.md

 ### Youtube channel: Jorge C

-These are the commands needed to create an IMAGE and a CONTAINER
+These are the commands needed to create a Docker image and a container

 ## Image